thnewlands/BlenderToDreamteckSplines/README.md

 # BlenderToDreamteckSplines
-An unofficial exporter for blender beziercurves to dreamteck splines
+An unofficial exporter converting Blender's bezier curves to splines in Dreamteck Splines.

 ## How to:
 1. Download the addon as a zip.